 The Ideal Italian Macaron Features

-If you are making Macarons, here’s a few things to look for to know that you have successfully made great Macarons.
+If you are making Macarons, here are a few things to look for to know that you have successfully made great Macarons.

 - The tops of the shells are shiny and smooth.